 Terrestrial ecosystems

-AR5 WGII concluded that many terrestrial species have shifted their geographic ranges in recent decades (high confidence).
+The AR5 WGII concluded that many terrestrial species have shifted their geographic ranges in recent decades (high confidence).
 Similarly, SRCCL assessed that many land species have experienced range size and location changes as well as altered abundances over recent decades (high confidence).
 SROCC noted that species composition and abundance have markedly changed in high mountain ecosystems in recent decades (very high confidence).